 Maslow’s Hierarchy of Needs

-Abraham Maslow was a social psychologist who focused on the entirety of human psychological needs rather than on individual psychological problems.
-Maslow is best known for his theory, the Hierarchy of Needs.
-Depicted in a pyramid, the theory explains the different levels of importance of human psychological and physical needs.
+Abraham Maslow was a social psychologist who was interested in a broad spectrum of human psychological needs rather than on individual psychological problems.
+He is best known for his hierarchy-of-needs theory.
+Depicted in a pyramid (shown in Figure 1, below), the theory organizes the different levels of human psychological and physical needs in order of importance.

-The general needs in Maslow’s hierarchy include physiological needs (food and clothing), safety needs (job security), social needs (friendship), self-esteem, and self-actualization.
-Maslow’s Hierarchy of Needs can be used by managers to better understand employees’ needs and motivations, allowing them to best provide for employees’ needs and generate high productivity and job satisfaction.
+The needs in Maslow’s hierarchy include physiological needs (food and clothing), safety needs (job security), social needs (friendship), self-esteem, and self-actualization.
+This hierarchy can be used by managers to better understand employees’ needs and motivation and address them in ways that lead to high productivity and job satisfaction.

 Hierarchy of Needs and Organizational Theory

-Maslow’s Hierarchy of Needs relates to organizational theory and behavior because it explores a worker’s motivation.
-For example, some people are prepared to work just for money, but others like going to work because of the friends they have made there or the fact that they are respected by others and recognized for their good work.
-One conclusion that can be made from Maslow’s Hierarchy of Needs in the workforce is, “If a lower need is not met, then the higher ones are ignored.”
-For example, if employees are worried that they will be fired, and have no job security, they will be far more concerned about capital accumulation and ensuring their lower rungs can continue to be met (paying rent, paying bills, etc.) than about friendship and respect at work.
-However, if employees are wealthy enough to fulfill their basic needs, praise for good work and meaningful group relationships may be a more important motivation.
+Maslow’s hierarchy of needs is relevant to organizational theory because both are concerned with human motivation.
+Understanding what people need—and how people’s needs differ—is an important part of effective management.
+For example, some people work primarily for money (and fulfill their other needs elsewhere), but others like to go to work because they enjoy their coworkers or feel respected by others and appreciated for their good work.
+Maslow’s hierarchy of needs suggests that if a lower need is not met, then the higher ones will be ignored.
+For example, if employees lack job security and are worried that they will be fired, they will be far more concerned about their financial well-being and meeting lower needs (paying rent, bills, etc.) than about friendships and respect at work.
+However, if employees receive adequate financial compensation (and have job security), meaningful group relationships and praise for good work may be more important motivators.

 Alderfer’s ERG Theory